flipcoder/siege-tools/README.md

     sgmake -r

-To build a project from a nested directory inside a project (such as in a src/ folder:
+To detect and build a project from a deeply nested directory inside a project (such as in a src/ folder):

     sgmake -R